Weile0409/CS224W-ML-with-graphs/README.md

 - Colab 2: Construct our GNN using PyTorch Geometric (PyG) and then apply that model on two Open Graph Benchmark (OGB) datasets
   - Node property prediction, predicting properties of single nodes
   - Graph property prediction, predicting properties of entire graphs or subgraphs.
+- Colab 3: GraphSAGE implementation
+  - Implement GraphSage layer and run on the CORA dataset.

 ## Notes
 ### Lecture 1: Introduction
 - Introduce application and use cases of ML in graphs